matthewgallina/smockin/README.md

 OVERVIEW

-    SMOCKIN is a light framework that can be used for setting up mock RESTful web service simulations. for use in either development or QA testing.
+    SMOCKIN is a light framework used for setting up API simulations in a bid to aid development and QA testing in the ever growing realm of the 'Internet of Things'.

-    Whether you are a mobile developer who needs to simulate a remote server or working with a complex SOA, SMOCKIN can help by simulating any services that may be otherwise difficult / time consuming to set up.
+    Whether you are a mobile developer who needs to simulate a RESTFul endpoints or engineer working with a complex SOA/IoT infrastructure, SMOCKIN can help by mimicking services that would be otherwise too difficult or time consuming to set up.

-    With the ability to vary the output of your web service by using easy to set up sequences and rules, SMOCKIN can help to simulate all of your different use cases.
+    With the ability to vary content using easy to set up sequences and rules, SMOCKIN can help simulate all of your use case scenarios.

     Written in Java using Spring Boot, the application runs as a small web app which can be hosted either locally on a developers machine or centrally on a development teams' server.

     Features include:

-        - An Internal Mocking Server which is used to serve your mocked endpoints.
+        - Internal Mocking Servers used to serve up your simulations.

-        - Admin UI for:
+        - An Admin UI for:
             - Creating and editing your mocked endpoints.
             - Applying 'rules' or 'sequenced responses' to your mocked endpoints.
             - Configuring, Starting and Stopping the Internal Mocking Server.

+        - Support for:
+               - REST
+               - Web Sockets
+               - SSE
+               - JMS

 REQUIREMENTS